mozilla-services/docs/source/loop/apis.rst

     Deletes the current session.

+    This should be used to clear the hawk session of a Firefox Account user.
+You should not attempt to call this endpoint with a non-firefox account session, since it would mean as a client you could not attach a session anymore.

-    In case your session is not linked to a Firefox Account, you will get a 403 Forbidden, please use ``DELETE /account`` in that case.
+    In case you want to destroy a non-FxA session, please use the DELETE /account endpoint.

     Example::